drycc/workflow/src/installing-workflow/ingress.md

 ## Install a Kubernetes Ingress Controller

-Now that Workflow has been deployed with the `global.ingress_class` , we will need a Kubernetes ingress controller in place to begin routing traffic.
+Now that Workflow has been deployed with the `global.ingressClass` , we will need a Kubernetes ingress controller in place to begin routing traffic.

 Here is an example of how to use [traefik](https://traefik.io/) as an ingress controller for Workflow.
 Of course, you are welcome to use any controller you wish.